Selected Notes From Wall Street Analysts On PaySign, Inc. (PAYS)

-On Thursday, shares of PaySign, Inc. (NASDAQ:PAYS) marked $10.05 per share versus a previous $9.99 closing price.
-With having a 0.60% gain, an insight into the fundamental values of PaySign, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-PAYS showed a fall of -0.99% within its YTD performance, with highs and lows between $6.76 – $18.67 during the period of 52 weeks, compared to the simple moving average of -10.16% in the period of the last 200 days.
+On Monday, shares of PaySign, Inc. (NASDAQ:PAYS) marked $8.81 per share versus a previous $9.58 closing price.
+With having a -8.09% loss, an insight into the fundamental values of PaySign, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+PAYS showed a fall of -13.25% within its YTD performance, with highs and lows between $6.76 – $18.67 during the period of 52 weeks, compared to the simple moving average of -21.39% in the period of the last 200 days.

 DA Davidson equity researchers changed the status of PaySign, Inc. (NASDAQ: PAYS) shares to a “Buy” rating in the report published on November 15th, 2019.
 Other analysts, including BTIG Research, also published their reports on PAYS shares.
 BTIG Research repeated the rating from the previous report, marking PAYS under “Neutral” rating, in the report published on August 6th, 2019.
 Additionally, PAYS shares got another “Sell” rating from BTIG Research, setting a target price of $12 on the company’s shares, according to the report published in July 22nd, 2019.
 On July 2nd, 2019, Canaccord Genuity Initiated an Buy rating and increased its price target to $17.
 On the other hand, BTIG Research Downgrade the “Neutral” rating for PAYS shares, as published in the report on June 17th, 2019.
 Ladenburg Thalmann seems to be going bullish on the price of PAYS shares, based on the price prediction for PAYS, indicating that the shares will jump to $12, giving the shares “Buy” rating based on their report from May 16th, 2019.